scosman/actions_mcp/README.md

 ### insecure_string

-Allows any string input from the coding assistant.
+Allows any string input from the coding assistant without validation.
 Use with caution:

 ```yaml
 - name: "grep_code"